 Basketball Offense - Attacking the Diamond 1-2-1-1 Full Court PressBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-First see "Attacking the Full Court Press" for general pointers on how to beat the press.
+Attacking the Full Court Press" for general pointers.
 Realize that the weakness of the 1-2-1-1 full-court press is up the sideline at mid-court.
-Use a 1-2-2 setup.
-Stack the two on the free throw line side by side or in a stack formation.
+Use a 1-2-2 setup (diagram A).
+Stack two guards on the free throw line side by side or in a stack formation.

 2. Get the ball into the hands of your best dribbler and passer.
-Optimally, your point guard gets the ball in the middle, where he/she can dribble, pass up the middle or to the left side, or dribble and draw the defense and dish off.
+Optimally, your point guard O1 gets the ball in the middle, where he/she can dribble, pass up the middle or to the left side, or dribble and draw the defense and dish off.
 But often the center pass is not possible, so let's say O1 cuts toward the right corner.
-O1 has to look immediately to the middle, or up the right sideline for the quick pass, and not dribble with head down into a trap.
+O1 looks immediately to the middle, or up the right sideline for the quick pass, and not dribble with head down into a trap.

 3. The forward at half court who is opposite the ball-side comes toward the ball in the middle for the pass, and is a good target for a pass because of this movement toward the ball.
 A pass to a player moving away from the ball is often intercepted.
 The ball-side forward at half court should be in position to receive the pass along the sideline (see diagram).

 Once O3 gets it in the middle, he/she pivots and faces up-court and looks to pass to O2 cutting up the left sideline, O5 on the right sideline, or back to the point guard cutting up the right sideline.
-Once you get those passes back to the sideline cutting guards, think "attack" and lay-up!
+Once you get those passes back to the sideline cutting guards, think "attack" and lay-up.

 6. The defense may change to a 1-2-2 by bringing their "prevent" man up to help cut off the sideline passes.
 In this case, the middle might be more open, and the defense is more susceptible to getting beat by the long pass.
 In this case, O5 goes long to the basket and O2 and O3 are at the sidelines at half-court.
 Use the "80" press-breaker.